Do I need a website if I have Facebook? [VIDEO]

 Every business should have a Facebook page in the 2020s.
 With nearly 3 billion active users, practically everyone who’s online is using Facebook… Or at least knows of it and spies on a page every now and then without making an account.
 But is that all you need for your business?
-Does your business need a website if you have Facebook?
+You may be asking “Do I really need a website if I have enough clients?”
+This also begs the question, Does your business need a website if you have Facebook?

 Most likely, yes.

-Having a Facebook page is great.
+Having a Facebook page as part of your Social Media Marketing is great.
 It can help you connect with potential customers and leads.
 It’s a familiar platform many people know how to navigate.
 But it also comes with a number of restrictions and limitations that can hinder long-term growth and success.
 For some businesses, a Facebook page is enough.
 But is it for yours?

 What can a website do that Facebook can’t?